Lasseignejk/DC-Notes/BackEnd/3--SetUpServer/SettingUpAServer.md

 });
 ```

--   If you go to `localhost:3000/home`, you should see "Hello World!" printed on the screen.
-We use `localhost` because the server is currently running on our computer.
+-   If you type in `localhost:3000/home` as the URL on the browser, you should see "Hello World!" printed on the screen (MAKE SURE the server is running!).
+We use `localhost` because the server is currently running on our local computer.
 If the server was hosted somewhere else, we'd have to change localhost to whatever the address was.
 We use `3000` because that's the port number we defined above.
 We use `/home` because that's the endpoint we defined in the route.
-We can change that to be whatever we want, then we'd have to change the url to match.
+We can change that to be whatever we want, then we'd have to change the URL to match.

 -   `req` is short for `request` and `res` is short for `response`.
 You can technically call these whatever you want, but the practice is to use either req/res or request/response.
 THE ORDER MATTERS.
 Make sure it's always `req`, THEN `res`.